 Director of Teaching and Learning

-WT seeks a confident and visionary educator who will enthusiastically embrace and advance the school’s mission as well as lead and support a dedicated, thoughtful faculty.
-Serving as the chief academic officer of the school, the Director of Teaching and Learning (DTL) will be responsible for the direction, development, implementation, and coordination of the Pre-Kindergarten through grade 12 academic program and faculty professional development.
-The DTL will work closely with division directors, department chairs, academic support specialists, the Head of School, the Director of Equity and Inclusion, and the Assistant Head for Educational Strategy to help the school realize its mission, philosophy, and vision through the academic programs.
+WT seeks a confident and visionary educator for the 2020-21 school year (beginning July 1, 2020) who will enthusiastically embrace and advance the school’s mission as well as lead and support a dedicated, thoughtful faculty.
+Serving as the chief academic officer of the school, the Director of Teaching and Learning (DTL) will be responsible for the direction, development, implementation and coordination of the Pre-Kindergarten through Grade 12 academic program and faculty professional development.
+The DTL will work closely with division directors, department chairs, academic support specialists, the Head of School, the Director of Equity and Inclusion, and the Assistant Head for Educational Strategy to help the school realize its mission, philosophy and vision through the academic programs.

 The DTL will be charged with the leadership and management of faculty recruitment and development, with the goal of promoting and supporting a uniformly excellent and diverse faculty grounded in best practices, and maintaining a workplace that supports and promotes outstanding and innovative teaching.